-The assignment includes both the question and the answer.
-Your answer will be, at most, three pages in length.
+This assignment includes both the question and the answer.
+Your answer will be between two and three pages in length.
 It needs to follow the directions on the back of this paper.
 This assignment will be a part of the final examination grade; it is worth 10 points.
-It is due on April 21, 2008.
+It is due on December 1, 2009.